ToJen/qtest/README.md

 # qtest
-Computes the probability that the ouput of a quantum citcuit is correct.
+Computes the probability that the ouput of a quantum circuit is correct.

 ## Requirements
 - `python >= 3`